 This is only a sampling of the tools available to external actors to support nonviolent activism in the lead-up to and during political transitions from authoritarianism.
 Further quantitative and qualitative research should yield insights into the factors, including timing and sequencing, that make external interventions helpful (or not) in different civil resistance contexts.

 In the post-transition period, sustained external support for political and economic development and institution building is crucial, as is technical support for reconciliation processes.
 Government and non-governmental actors have a key role to play in helping civil society move from confrontation to engagement with institutions and “normal” political pathways – whether as watchdogs, participants in constitutional and electoral reform processes, or as leaders in local and national reconciliation processes.
 As in the pre-transition phase, peer-to-peer learning about democratic consolidation processes and participatory governance can help civic actors move from protest to politics.

+INDEX